kamikaze305/kamikaze305/README.md

 Boring technology until volume demands otherwise.
 SQLite until it hurts.
 Integer paise, never floats, when the numbers are money.
 Elsewhere
 LinkedIn · Portfolio · katiyarswapnil@gmail.com

-Open to senior and group PM roles in AI and data infrastructure, and to advisory work.